Men held over 1973 murder are freed

 Catholic Seamus Gilmore, 18, was working at a petrol station in north Belfast in February 1973 when he was gunned down.

-Detectives detained a 59-year-old man from Falkirk and a 61-year-old from London today.
-They were interviewed in Glasgow and London throughout the day before being released tonight.
+Detectives detained a 59-year-old man from Falkirk and a 61-year-old from London yesterday.
+They were interviewed in Glasgow and London throughout the day before being released last night.

 Police Service of Northern Ireland (PSNI) Detective Inspector Chris Wilson said: "Following a review process, a number of new lines of inquiry have been identified.
 I have spoken to the Gilmore family to keep them updated on developments."